Cold Water Immersion (CWI) Therapy for PTSD

 Somatic routes to recovery

+The same phenomenon is often found in patients recovering from surgery.
+"Perioperative shivering" was once thought to be a thermoregulatory response in patients who entered a hypothermic state during or after surgery.
+However, there were irreconcilable problems with that hypothesis (De Witte & Sessler 2002).
 For example, patients undergoing brain surgery will often experience a post-operative trembling or shivering -- even when kept warm.
 In this case, their shivering is unrelated to thermogenesis.
 Rather, it is a natural response to the trauma of the surgery called post-traumatic tremors.

 The trembling therapy resulted in extraordinary improvements in the patient's self-reported pain, anxiety, negative thoughts, and ability to cope.
 The study authors concluded that "the suppression of spontaneous movements including shakes and tremors may be inadvertently increasing the risk of PTSD."

-Resolving PTSD
+Resolving PTSD in Play

 The post-traumatic stress response is characterized by spontaneous and often unpredictable flashbacks to the moment or circumstances of the trauma.
 Although victims often suffer from the shame of being unable to control their own thoughts, what most people don't realize is that human beings are biologically hard-wired to relive unresolved trauma seeking a position of control.
 This biological imprinting is so strong, it can even be coded into the expression of our genome and passed down to our children (Seager 2020).

 Despite our suffering, there are important evolutionary advantages to being encoded for this compulsion to repeat.
+Repetition of the experience in our imagination might provide two adaptive advantages that contribute to our survival:

 It allows us to experiment in our minds with new resolutions or stress responses resulting from “What if… ?” creative problem-solving, and